 8-week course fee $416

 Terms one and four will be led by Director of Drama, Dr Jo Loth.
-Jo has trained with Oz Frank, The Suzuki Company of Toga (SCOT) and Kristin Linklater and has developed a combination of the Suzuki method with Linklater voice
+Jo has trained with Oz Frank, The Suzuki Company of Toga (SCOT) and Kristin Linklater and has developed an innovative combination of the Suzuki and Linklater techniques.

 Term two by Emma Louise Pursey who has trained with Oz Frank, SCOT and Ellen Lauren of the Saratoga Institute of Theatre (SITI) and has created exercises that give the method a contemporary spin.